tsukasa/isboxer_ffxiv_guide/README.md

 For this reason, the Dalamud.EasyBoot.dll injection method is the easiest, most reliable and fastest way to load Dalamud into a game process managed by Inner Space.

 > __❗ Note:__ This part of the guide describes how to inject Dalamud.
 There is an issue with inputs within Dalamud's ImGui not being recognized.
-This issue requires a more sophisticated setup where every character has its own XIVLauncher/Dalamud data directory.
+If you are not using an Inner Space development build newer than 7165 with the new input system enabled, then this issue requires a more sophisticated setup where every character has its own XIVLauncher/Dalamud data directory.
 An example of how to fan out XIVLauncher/Dalamud's data directories on a per-character basis to sidestep this behaviour is available in chapter III.1 of this guide.

 So how exactly do you set up the script?